 14-kilometre blue run

 The Cascades piste is renowned for being the longest blue run in Europe.
 Start at the top of Les Grandes Platières in Flaine, at 2,500 metres, and ski all the way down to Sixt.
 Experience the 1,800-metre vertical and take in the spectacular scenery along the way º not a single ski lift in sight.
 Be sure to make a stop at the Gers lake restaurant, a popular place to sit, enjoy a meal and admire the scenery.
 On arrival in Sixt, take the free shuttle bus back to the GME car park in Samoëns.

 10-kilometre green run

-The 10-kilometre L'Escargot, the longest green ski run in Europe, is ideal for beginners who are getting sick of the nursery slopes.
+The 10-kilometre L’Escargot, the longest green ski run in Europe, is ideal for beginners who are getting sick of the nursery slopes.
 It gives them a chance to stretch their legs with the big boys.
-The L'Escargot starts at 2,050 metres and winds its way down to 1,398 metres, most of which is in pine and larch forest.
-From the top, views aren't at all shabby - you'll see the Dent Parachee, the Pointe D’Andagne and even the Grand Paradis.
-Snowboarders may not enjoy it quite as much as skiers, as parts of the run are quite flat.
+The L’Escargot starts at 2,050 metres and winds its way down to 1,398 metres, most of which is in pine and larch forest.
+From the top, views aren’t at all shabby – you’ll see the Dent Parachee, the Pointe D’Andagne and even the Grand Paradis.
+Snowboarders may not appreciate it quite as much as skiers, as parts of the run are quite flat.